Fall2024-4156-Ateam-Project/Finalproject/README.md

     "status": "undecided"
 }

-• **Expected Output**: the complete request object added
+• -**Expected Output**: the complete request object added
-• **Upon Success**: HTTP 200 Status Code is returned along with the request in the response body
+• -**Upon Success**: HTTP 200 Status Code is returned along with the request in the response body

 #### GET /search
 Expected Input Parameters: tid (int) or requesterId (int)